-Nick Wilkins, one of Cox & Kings’ Latin America experts, has travelled extensively around the world.
+Nick Wilkins, Latin America expert, has travelled extensively around the world.
 This time his passion for nature and photography led him to track down the abundance of wildlife that Brazil has to offer.
 Here Nick shares a selection of his favourite photos.

 I recently visited two of the best destinations in Brazil to spot and photograph wildlife.
 The Caiman Ecological Refuge and Cristalino Lodge are both protected areas with diverse landscapes from savannahs to rainforests and consequently a plethora of different species.